giltayar/module-resolution-from-the-ground-up/02-browser-module-resolution/01-browser-relative-path/README.md

 The JS files are being requested by the browser via HTTP, and are not accessed directly from the disk.
 This makes sense - all resources the browser uses are requested via HTTP!

-the `show.js` is being requested by the browser via the URL `http://localhost:3000/show-utils/show.js`.
+The `show.js` is being requested by the browser via the URL `http://localhost:3000/show-utils/show.js`.
 The `http://localhost:3000` is not shown in the server log.

 The module specifier `'./show-utils/show.js'` is called a _relative_ specifier, because the final URL is relative to the current module being loaded.

 Relative specifiers start with either a `.` or `/` (we'll explore specifiers that start with `/` in the exercise).

+---

 The final URL is calculated by taking the relative specifier - in our case `./show-utils/show.js` - and absolutizing it with the current module URL - in our case `http://localhost:3000/index.js`.